-Therapy dogs - Interactive dogs trained to work for a handler to provide service and comfort to people.
+Therapy dogs - Interactive dogs trained to work for a Handler to provide service and comfort to people.
 The presence of a therapy dog can decrease anxiety and provide a level of comfort that enables students to work through a variety of challenging issues.
-Their responsibilities are to provide physiological support to individuals other than their handlers.
+Their responsibilities are to provide physiological support to individuals other than their Handlers.
 These dogs do not have the same access rights as guide dogs and service dogs and are organized by the School District at the discretion of the Senior Leadership Team on a case by case basis.

-Other animals that are not a therapy dog, service dog or guide dog, will be subject to the School District's Administrative Procedure for Animals in the School and workplace.
+Other dogs that are not a therapy dog, service dog or guide dog, will be subject to the School District's Administrative Procedure for Animals in Schools.

-Handler- The person that was part of the training process for a particular dog.
+Handler - The person that was part of the training process for a particular dog.